Metro East

 The Metro East is an urban area in Southern Illinois, United States that contains the eastern and northern urban, suburban, and exurban areas on the Mississippi River in Greater St. Louis.
 It encompasses eight Illinois counties and constitutes the second-most populous metropolitan area in Illinois.

 A historically significant region, the area included the mound building native culture of Cahokia, and the later French settlements of the Illinois Country.
 It also includes the fertile lands of the riparian American Bottom.
 The region has almost 700,000 residents and its most populated city is Belleville, with 42,404 residents.
 The area hosts several colleges and universities, with Southern Illinois University Edwardsville as the largest.
-Also located in Metro East is the Scott Air Force Base.
+Scott Air Force Base is located in the Metro East.